 Meanwhile, Google searches for Netflix surged in March 2020 as more people were forced into quarantine.
 By March 722, Google searches for “Netflix” surged to its highest point in 12 months when compared to Disney+ and Amazon Prime Video.

-According to a report from the company in 2017, Netflix viewers across all of its available countries watched around 140 million hours per day of content.
+According to a Streaming Observer report from 2019, Netflix viewers across all of its available countries watched around 164 million hours per day of content.
 Netflix has not released similar numbers since 2017 but has started releasing total viewing stats for select original content.

 According to Intricately, which offers a tool that monitors cloud data usage, Amazon is likely spending $9.6 million per month on AWS.
 Netflix has not been shy about informing the public about its usage of Amazon Web Services.
 The streaming giant fully migrated its content over to Amazon Web Services in 2016, a project that took 7 years to complete.